V0idhead/WOTRNineSwords/readme.md

  - Scything Blade: doesn't require having made a successful attack
  - All maneuvers related to charging do not directly cause you to charge a target, instead they give you a buff that modifies your charge.
 This is rather annoying but I didn't find a way to make it work properly otherwise
  - Lions Roar triggers directly when used, but requires a move action

+### Counters
+Counters had to be changed to a simple on/off toggle to compensate for the fact that I can't interrupt events to ask the player if a counter should be used.
+Additionally:

+ - Wall of Blades triggers on being attacked, costs 1 maneuver point and tries to parry all attacks for 1 round

 ### Homebrew
  - Boomerang Throw and Lightning Vicious Throw as lower level options for the level 8 Lightning Throw